-As per the GRE exam pattern, GRE exam now constitutes of two formats known as GRE General Test and GRE Subject Test.
-Details about both the format are given below:
+As per the GRE exam pattern, the GRE exam now constitutes two formats known as GRE General Test and GRE Subject Test.
+Details about both format are given below:

 It concentrates on a particular subject test based on the candidate’s profile and as per the requirement of the college.

-Each unit of GRE syllabus for both general and subject tests are elaborated below:
+Each unit of the GRE syllabus for both general and subject tests are elaborated below: